nathanielburman/gates-closetgate/README.md

 # gates-closetgate
 Gates

-problem: lgbt worships jesus christ and uses the bible to teach live is love.
+problem: lgbt worships jesus christ and uses the bible to teach love is love.

 solution: lgbt will use images of the leprechaun to market their services.